Exploring digital government:

 Train problem-solving and critical thinking:

-Students engage with dilemmas that public servants actually face, encouraging deeper understanding and decision-making practice.
+Students grapple with challenges that public servants actually face worldwide, fostering deeper understanding, structured debate, and decision-making practice.

 Bridge the skills gap in digital-era public service: